 Why was Securities Transaction Tax Introduced?Before the introduction of STT, investors used to evade capital gain tax by showing fictitious losses on their investments.
 To avoid such practices, the Government of India introduced Securities Transaction Tax (STT) in the Union Budget 2004.
 Through this practice, an investor will not be able to avoid paying taxes as it is levied at source.
 While STT was introduced, long term capital gain tax was abolished and was reintroduced in 2019.
 The STT is charged on stocks, derivatives and equity mutual funds.
 It is important to note that broker collects STT when you execute a trade.
 It is applied on the value of transaction placed by the traders or investor.
 You can look at a clear break-up of taxes in the contract notes issued by your broker.

-How is STT charged?
+How is STT Charged?

-- In case of long term capital gains, the tax rate is 0% i.e. long terms capital gains is exempt from tax for transactions where STT is paid.
+- In case of long term capital gains, the tax rate is 0%.
+This is long terms capital gains is exempt from tax for transactions where STT is previously paid.